-The first step is to create a new document on Adobe Illustrator (File>Bew) with the next parameters:
+The first step is to create a new document on Adobe Illustrator (File>New) with the following parameters:

-With the rectangular tool we create a square that covers the whole artboard with a bluish gray color (#E3E8EE) and we aligned to the artboard.
+With the Rectangle tool we'll create a square that covers the whole artboard with a blueish grey color (#E3E8EE) and we'll align it to the artboard.

-With the mesh tool we create a couple of anchor points inside of our square, like you see in the images below.
+With the mesh tool we'll create a couple of anchor points inside of our square, like you see in the images below.

 Once we have our points created, let’s add some color.
-We will start creating our color palette which will make the task of coloring way easier.
-We are going to use a cold palette.
-Create 6 small squares (70x70px aprox) and give them each a different color.
+We'll start creating our color palette which will make the task of coloring way easier.
+We're going to use a cold palette.
+Create 6 small squares (70x70 px aprox) and give them each a different color.

 Place your squares next to our artboard were we have the mesh.

 Now color each point of the mesh.
-To do this, grab each point with the Direct Selection Tool (A) and with the Eyedropper Tool we select the color in our palette.
+To do this, select each point with the Direct Selection Tool (A) and with the Eyedropper Tool, select the color from our palette.

 Now we can delete the color palette.
-Open the Layer panel (Windows>Layers), put your mesh in it and block the layer.
-Create a new layer which we will call “Lights and objects” which will contain our lights and snowflakes.
+Open the Layer panel (Windows > Layers), put your mesh in it and block the layer.
+Create a new layer which we'll call “Lights and objects”.
+This will contain our lights and snowflakes.

-With the Segment Tool, create an horizontal line and another vertical line that’s 120px long and a 5px widht.
-We center everything.
-Open the Stroke panel (Window>Stroke) and select the option “Round caps”.
+With the Segment Tool, create a horizontal line and another vertical line that’s 120 px long and 5 px wide.
+Then, center everything.
+Open the Stroke panel (Window > Stroke) and select the option “Round caps”.

-We copy both layers and paste on top (Ctrl c+ Ctrl F).
-We rotate it 45º (Object>Transform>Rotate 45º).
+We'll copy both layers and paste on top (Ctrl + C > Ctrl + F).
+Rotate it 45º (Object > Transform > Rotate 45º).

-With the Start Tool we create a 16 points with a whit the 5px stroke and no fill color, with the next parameters.
+With the Star Tool we'll create a 16 point star with a 5px wide stroke and no fill color, with the following parameters:

 Select the star and paste it on top.
-Make it bigger, up to 86x86px.
-We copy and paste in front and again enlarge it up to 138x138px.
+Make it bigger, up to 86x86 px.
+Copy and paste in front and again enlarge it up to 138x138px.

-We make a little 5px width, white line as you see in the image.
-We select it and we copy and paste in front.
-Now go up to transform (Transform>Reflect vertical 90º) and we move this copy to the right.
-Group both lines (Object>Group).
-We center horizontally.
-Copy and paste in front the lines and we flip the horizontal 0º.
+We'll make a little 5px wide, white line as you see in the image.
+We'll then select it and copy and paste in front.
+Now go to Transform (Transform > Reflect vertical 90º) and we'll move this copy to the right.
+Group both lines (Object > Group).
+Center horizontally.
+Copy and paste them in front and flip them 0% on the horizontal axis.

 Select the lines we just created and group them.
-Copy and paste on top and rotate a 90º angle.
+Copy and paste on top and rotate with a 90º angle.
 Select and group with the previous lines.
-We center them and you should get something like this.
+Center them and you should get something like this.

-We select the whole snow flake; we group it and expand it.
+We'll then select the whole snow flake; group it and expand it.
 So we already have our first snow flake!